Survival Tips for Doing Free Camping in Australia

 A bush camp located near beautiful Termeil Beach.
-There is camping fees during school holidays but otherwise it is free.
+There are camping fees during school holidays but otherwise it is free.
 The campsites are only for tents and located in the forest next to the beach.
 Only facilities are toilets but they were clean.

 5. New Italy – NSW

 It is pretty hard to find decent free campsites from this part of the east coast.
 New Italy is conveniently located between Yamba and Ballina, right next to the highway.
 Otherwise the camp spot is not so special but they have good coffee, clean toilets and interesting Italian museum.